Moooosecat/GW-Underworld-Toolbox/README.md

 Must be inside of dhuum chamber to use.<br>
 Will detect when dhuum casts Dhuum's Judgement and cast the DB Chain of PI>SQ>QZ.<br>
 Doesn't matter where skills are located on skill bar.<br>

+Fast Bond:<br>
+Must have Ether Renewal on skillbar.<br>
+Only available to Ele primary.<br>
+When you load into an instance, it will wait for cons, move back, and bond the LT/Self/Duo pull (if applicable).<br>

+Emo Energy:<br>
+Maintain your energy with ease.<br>
+Will recast any missing enchantments before spamming burning speed.<br>
+Will only cast burning speed while under the effects of ER, when energy is below 95%, or when health is below 95%.<br>
+Will not cast while moving, although moving may be difficult with spam.<br>
+May conflict with Fuse Pull.<br>

 Custom Dialog: <br>
 Use to force dialog into the game.
 (Removed TB feature)